-Delhi polls: BJP releases list of 57 candidates, Kapil Mishra to contest from Model town
+Delhi polls: BJP releases list of 57 candidates, Kapil Mishra to contest from Model Town

 New Delhi, Jan 17: The Bharatiya Janata Party on Friday announced names of 57 candidates out of 70 for the February 8 Assembly polls.
 With elections due in Delhi, BJP is under a lot of pressure and would be fighting the upcoming polls on both local and national issues.